salvillalon45/the-nextjs-pagesrouter-guide/README.md

 -   static-site-generation: Explains how Static Site Generation is done and how data can be loaded
 -   intro: Brief intro to Next.js in my own words

+To run the application

+-   Clone the repo
+-   do `npm install`
-To run the sample application do `npm run dev`
+-   do `npm run dev`